 His extension averages $3.9 million a season, besting the $3.75 million average that his older brother, Dustin, is getting with a five-year, $18.75 million deal he signed this spring with the Kansas City Chiefs.

-''He was laughing about it and ...
+''He was laughing about it and he's very proud of me and he's kind ...